Summary and goals of the Turkey-Wales of the European Championship

 Yilmaz replied after a few moments but the Lille striker was too lonely in offensive production.
 Turkey was too soft in the air and both Moore and Bale were winning heads in the heart of the area.
 The dragons claimed a penalty for hands pBut the precedents in this European Championship make it clear that it has to be something scandalous to be whistled.

 Ramsey had a second attempt that he sent over the crossbar alone in front of goal.
 I thought I was offside and shot to shoot.
 He ended up on his knees lamenting after seeing that the assistant did not raise the flag.
 The third time was the charm.
-A ‘delicatessen’ in the shape of a Bale pass The ‘Juve’ player did not waste it, this time he did see the goal.
+A ‘delicatessen’ in the shape of a Bale pass It was not wasted by the ‘Juve’ player who this time did see the goal.
 Coming to rest.
 Moral blow.

 The Turks came out with another face from the holiday and squeezed the dragons.
 Yilmaz failed the inflatable with a shot from the small that despaired the fans in the stands in Baku.
 But when Wales was having the worst time, Bale appeared.
 For better and for worse.
 It caused a penalty that sent to limbo.
 Immediately afterwards he stole the wallet from the Turkish goalkeeper but the rebound did not enter by millimeters.
 The Madrid player could not believe it.